melizadsilva/Employee_Attrition_Analysis/README.md

 # Insights Deep Dive
 ### Job Satisfaction:

-*  A total of 699 employees were surveyed for job satisfaction, with 215 employees rating their satisfaction as 3, which indicates a moderately low satisfaction level.
+*  A total of 699 employees were surveyed for job satisfaction, with 215 employees rating their satisfaction as 3 (Rating Scale: The ratings are rated on a scale from 1 to 4, where:1 indicates the highest level of satisfaction, 4 represents the lowest level of satisfaction), which indicates a moderately low satisfaction level.
 This suggests a potential area for improvement in employee morale..

 *  Of the 699 employees, 153 gave a rating of 4, indicating the lowest level of satisfaction.
 This group represents a critical concern, as they may be at higher risk of leaving due to dissatisfaction.